H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 4. Join ChromaDB hits back to `gbim_worldview_entity` and `gbim_belief_normalized` (PostgreSQL `msjarvis`, port 5433) to assemble answers and map overlays grounded in both beliefs and physical space.
 5. Join spatial identifiers to `gisdb.zcta_wv_centroids` (port 5433) and `jarvis-local-resources-db` (port 5435) for community-anchored resource context.

+**Phase 1.45 active community memory retrieval (NEW — March 17, 2026)**
+Before Phase 4 RAG, Phase 1.45 performs a distinct and always-on hippocampal retrieval:

+1. The incoming query is embedded via `all-minilm:latest` at `jarvis-ollama:11434/api/embeddings` (384-dim).
+2. The vector is used to query `autonomous_learner` (21,181 records as of March 18, growing ~288/day).
+3. The 5 most semantically similar community interaction records are retrieved (documents + metadata + distances).
+4. The retrieved memories are prepended to `enhanced_message` before it enters Phase 2.5 LLM ensemble processing.

+This pathway guarantees that every LLM response is grounded in the system's accumulated community engagement history, not just structured GBIM entities.
+The two pathways are complementary: Phase 1.45 supplies experiential, interaction-level context; Phase 4 supplies structured, spatial, and institutional GBIM knowledge.

 **Introspective descriptions of memory use**
-As the introspective layer evolves, it can report which GBIM entities, datasets, and spatial regions were consulted for a given response, and how their beliefs and `confidence_decay` values influenced the result.
-Instead of referring only to "conversation documents," introspection can speak about buildings, roads, programs, and jurisdictions as concrete memory units with known verification timestamps.
+As the introspective layer evolves, it can report which GBIM entities, datasets, and spatial regions were consulted for a given response, which `autonomous_learner` records were prepended at Phase 1.45, and how their `confidence_decay` values influenced the result.
+Instead of referring only to "conversation documents," introspection can speak about buildings, roads, programs, and jurisdictions as concrete memory units with known verification timestamps, alongside community interaction records with known semantic relevance scores.

-**Optimization over hippocampal histories via 69-DGM cascade** Self-improving agents in the 69-DGM layer (Chapter 32, `jarvis-69dgm-bridge` port 9000) can treat GBIM + beliefs + ChromaDB `geospatialfeatures` as a dataset for discovering weaknesses, biases, or gaps in coverage — for example, which counties are under-represented, which datasets are heavily relied on, where repeated corrections to beliefs occur, or which entities have the longest-decayed `confidence_decay` values.
-Quality-diversity and open-ended search frameworks are natural tools for this analysis.
+**Optimization over hippocampal histories via 69-DGM cascade** Self-improving agents in the 69-DGM layer (Chapter 32, `jarvis-69dgm-bridge` port 9000) can treat GBIM + beliefs + ChromaDB `geospatialfeatures` and `autonomous_learner` as datasets for discovering weaknesses, biases, or gaps in coverage — for example, which counties are under-represented, which datasets are heavily relied on, where repeated corrections to beliefs occur, which entities have the longest-decayed `confidence_decay` values, or which `autonomous_learner` records are never surfaced by Phase 1.45 retrieval and may warrant consolidation or pruning.
 The 23-connector × 3-stage cascade (69 DGM operations per pass) that validates every production response is the current implementation of this optimization loop.

 ---